 These are the benefits you get from Threat Modeling your application or other system during the design phase:

-- Agreement on design: All parties involved are around the table and looking at the system’s design.
-Any disagreement about how things (should) work easily arises and can be solved.
+Agreement on design: All parties are around the table, reviewing the system’s design.
+Any disagreement about how things (should) work can easily arise and be solved.
 People often have very different understandings of the critical system processes in place.
-This can be aligned easily with Threat Modeling.
+This can be aligned easily with Threat Modeling.- Completeness of vision: A Threat Model provides a high-level view of the system.
+Analysis can go in-depth as needed.
+This top-down approach ensures that people understand the whole system and all its links.

 - Flaw prevention: Obviously, we assume you are doing Threat Modeling during the design phase.
 Threat Modeling will show flaws that could become vulnerabilities early in the process.
 Preventing problems is cheap — solving them after the fact is not!